Extremal affine subspaces and Khintchine-Jarn\'ik type theorems: Khintchine-Jarn i k type theorems

 Once equipped with a key counting result (Theorem \ref{UpperBound}) below, the proof of Theorem \ref{MultiApprLine} follows by the methodology in \cite{BL07}.
-Note that our counting result actually allows us to prove Theorem \ref{MultiApprLine} in the more general inhomogeneous setting by introducing a shift $\bm{\theta}$ in the definition \eqref{MultiPsiAppr} of $\mathcal{S}^\times_2(\psi)$.
 See \cite[Theorem 2]{BV15} for a related inhomogeneous theorem in the context of nondegenerate planar curves.